Astrophysics

 After each observation run, your team will locate the asteroid’s faint dot among the background stars (not always easy to do) and then precisely measure its position relative to surrounding stars.
 Once you have at least three or four observations taken on different nights, you will write software in Python, a programming language, to calculate the asteroid’s position and velocity vectors.
 Finally, using orbital physics and calculus, you will estimate the six orbital elements that characterize the asteroid’s path around the Sun.

-You will perform every step with your team: choosing your asteroid, operating the telescope, taking images, reducing the data, and calculating the orbit.
+You will perform every step with your team: choosing your asteroid, directing observations, taking images, reducing the data, and calculating the orbit.
 You will also have a chance to use astronomical programming tools like Matplotlib, a plotting library used to visualize data in Python, to animate simulations of your asteroid orbiting the sun and determine its eventual fate!
 By the end of the program, you will be contributing real scientific data to the Minor Planet Center, the worldwide organization responsible for tracking asteroids and other solar system bodies.
 Your work will help scientists better predict your asteroid’s future path.
 Topics covered typically include:

 - Astronomy: celestial coordinates, digital observational techniques, astrometry, and brief introductions to planetary science and cosmology